Dark Fortress: 2000–present

-The hitherto musical peak of their career then hit the metal scene with the 2004 release of Stab Wounds (Black Attakk).
-Accompanied by gloomy artwork by artist Travis Smith (Opeth, Nevermore, Anathema, Death) Stab Wounds was well received not only by the band's underground following but also mainstream metal press.
-Their new album contained melancholy melodies combined with suicidal themes.
-An interpretation of Katatonia's "Endtime" was included on the limited CD Digipak, while a cover version of Emperor's "I Am The Black Wizards" was featured on the double-LP version (released by Imperium Records, 2005).
+The 2004 release of Stab Wounds (Black Attakk) was accompanied by artwork by Travis Smith (Opeth, Nevermore, Anathema, Death).
+Stab Wounds was well received by the band's following and the mainstream metal press.
+The album contained melancholy melodies and suicidal themes.
+A cover of Katatonia's "Endtime" was included on the limited CD Digipak, and a cover of Emperor's "I Am The Black Wizards" was featured on the double-LP version, released by Imperium Records in 2005.

-On 13 May 2007, they fired their vocalist, Azathoth, due to various non-musical reasons.
+On 13 May 2007, they fired vocalist Azathoth due to non-musical reasons.
 His replacement was Morean.

-Their next album was entitled Séance, again accompanied by the artwork of Travis Smith.
-The album is a concept album about the direct contrast between the current and the future, the fragility of human existence with its most striking weaknesses – ignorance, arrogance and false illusions – and the crass finality of death.
-The central lyrical motif of Séance departs from typical black metal subjects and instead deals with the idea of paranormal beings.
-The musical side supports this conceptual idea with gloomy guitar melodies, twisted and morbid passages and grim vocals.
+Their next album was Séance, accompanied by Smith's artwork.
+The album is a concept album about the contrast between the present and the future, the fragility of human existence, and the finality of death.
+Séance departs from typical black metal subjects and dealt with paranormal beings.
+The music supports this conceptual idea with gloomy guitars, twisted passages, and grim vocals.

-On 29 January 2010, Dark Fortress released an official music video for the song "Hirudineans".
-This song is on their 2010 album Ylem.
+On 29 January 2010, Dark Fortress released an official music video for the song "Hirudineans", from their 2010 album Ylem.

-After releasing two more albums, the band issued a statement on their official Facebook page, announcing their disbandment, on 15 May 2023.
+After two more albums, the band announced their disbandment on 15 May 2023.